~ 850 Mio. CHF

 Buyer & Supplier liked to source with lean-agile Procurement

-Staffing and empowerment of the x-functional team that resulted in significantly reduced lead time to do the job.
+Staffing and empowerment of the cross-functional team that resulted in significantly reduced lead time to do the job.
 The team had end-to-end competencies for the whole product lifecycle that enabled them to make the sourcing decision as well.

 The workshop also provided an opportunity to greatly reduce for social and technical risks, in that it provided an opportunity to validate product, service, cooperation, and the competencies of the vendors people to complete their respective tasks during the 2-day period.